 “Scoff!” says the meaningful traveler to that international hotel conglomerate.
 In lieu of putting more money in big wigs’ pockets, meaningful travelers stay at Airbnb’s, small hostels, local guest houses, or other accommodations that more quickly (and more directly) benefit the local economy.

-9. They’re putting others before themselves.
+9. Putting others before themselves.

 Meaningful travelers are humble, and let their actions speak for their ideals.
 Rather than only being concerned about their wants and needs, they factor in others’.